 Times have changed quite a bit since then.
 The deep bench of customer data management technologies brands now have at their disposal to support their strategic CX efforts and initiatives has evolved substantially in recent years.

 Customer experience is now the ultimate competitive differentiator.
-But mastering it means mastering customer data management — or risking loss to competitors who already have.
+But mastering it means mastering customer data management — or risking losing to competitors who already have.

 It’s now a race to level the playing field with companies like Amazon and Netflix.